 Los Angeles is a magical place.
 At least, that’s what it seems to me from the outside.
 It’s home to the rich and famous, the Lakers, the Dodgers, Hollywood and the Santa Monica Pier.
 It’s also home to more broadband options than most cities.
-Shop around and you’ll find home internet choices from fastlike and , reliable from and , the growing availability of from and , and more.
+Shop around and you’ll find home internet choices from fast fiber providers like AT&T and Frontier, reliable cable connections from Cox and Spectrum, the growing availability of 5G home internet from Verizon and T-Mobile, and more.

-That said, Los Angeles internet speeds are somewhat bogged down by an abundance of Ookla’s Q4 2021 reporting, Los Angeles was only the 27th fastest city among the top 100 metros in the US.
+That said, Los Angeles internet speeds are somewhat bogged down by an abundance of DSL networks still used by major providers like AT&T and Frontier.
+Per Ookla’s Q4 2021 reporting, Los Angeles was only the 27th fastest city among the top 100 metros in the US.
 It scored a median download speed of just over 170 megabits per second and a median upload speed just shy of 15Mbps.
-By comparison, was the fastest city on the list (median download of 204Mbps, median upload at 23Mbps) and the country’s most populous metro area, New York, made the top 10 (tied at No. 7 with Durham, North Carolina).networks still used by major providers like AT&T and Frontier.
-Per
+By comparison, Charlotte was the fastest city on the list (median download of 204Mbps, median upload at 23Mbps) and the country’s most populous metro area, New York, made the top 10 (tied at No. 7 with Durham, North Carolina).

-In addition to fiber, cable and DSL options, Los Angeles is also home to several third-party providers — like EIN, Synergy Internet and — that offer service using the networks of some of the providers listed below, like AT&T and Spectrum.
-We won’t get into those, nor the ever-available and , since all Los Angeles addresses should have faster and more flexible alternatives than .
-Without further ado, let’s look at the best internet service providers in Los Angeles.,
+In addition to fiber, cable and DSL options, Los Angeles is also home to several third-party providers — like EarthLink, EIN, Synergy Internet and Ultra Home Internet — that offer service using the networks of some of the providers listed below, like AT&T and Spectrum.
+We won’t get into those, nor the ever-available HughesNet and Viasat, since all Los Angeles addresses should have faster and more flexible alternatives than satellite internet.
+Without further ado, let’s look at the best internet service providers in Los Angeles.

 - Price range: $55 to $180 per month